Juyan-iu/Visualization-of-LMs/extract-figure-semantic/README.md

 * **Clustering:** Grouping similar "What" and "Why" concepts using clustering algorithms.

 * **Label Assignment:** Assigning representative labels to each cluster to categorize the visualization patterns across the dataset.

+# Grading Sample
+GPT-4o-extracted visualization subjects and purposes for each figure were manually annotated by human evaluators for 100 sampled figures.